barrust/dup-file-finder/README.md

-# Deduper
+# Duplicate File Finder

 A Python library to find and manage duplicate files.
-Deduper scans directories, identifies duplicate files using hash algorithms, stores the information in a SQLite database, and provides tools to manage and delete duplicates.
+It scans directories, identifies duplicate files using hash algorithms, stores the information in a SQLite database, and provides tools to manage and delete duplicates.

 ## Features